mbuhidar/C64_Bug_Repellent/README.md

 - Version 3 from Issue 41 (May87) until the end of publication

 Code extensions:
-filename.ahoy: verbatim text as typed in from magazine
+- filename.ahoy: verbatim text as typed in from magazine
-filename.prg:  program tokenized for C64
+- filename.prg:  program tokenized for C64

+Programs were entered, error-checked, and converted for C64 using 'retro-typein-tools' available via
+'pip3 install retro-typein-tools' for Python 3.6 or later.

 Excerpts from the magazines below: